ddejohn/life/docs/index.md

 <p align="center"><img src="./visualizations/banner.gif"></p>

-*A period-8 oscillator, period-9 oscillator, and period-2 oscillator, with the period-8 and period-9 oscillators repeating on the right as horizontal reflections.
-This composite oscillator therefore has a period of 72 cycles.*
+*A period-8 oscillator, period-9 oscillator, and period-2 oscillator, with the period-8 and period-9 oscillators repeating on the right as horizontal reflections.*

 ## Intro